Lurux/foss-central/README.md

 ### Beta 0.5

+- Rebuild homepage
-- Updated styles ✓
+- Update styles ✓
 - No mini-browser for local pages ✓
 - Mini-browser toggle on resources ✓
-- Rebuild homepage
+- Linux Hardware
-- Add meta search

 [See more](/info/ROADMAP.md)